If you have grandchildren who are just back in school or about to go back, I hope you realize that you can have a role in their education.

-As grandparents, many of us won’t be intimately involved in our grandkids’ education every day like their parents, but we can be a team player with their parents, distinguishing ourselves by making special and unique contributions during the school year that will help set them up for success this year and into the future.
+As grandparents, we can distinguish ourselves by making special and unique contributions during the school year that will help set them up for success this year and into the future.
 What exactly does that look like, and how can we focus our involvement?

 Grandparents, don’t forget that teaching is part of your role, even if it often happens in the background.
 As you contribute to your grandchildren’s education, you are building reference points for future discussions you will have with them at the next family gathering or one-on-one outing together.